 Although you're not necessarily prevented from selling the marital home while your divorce is pending, some factors may complicate the process.
 For example, if there are disputes over the division of property, there may be a court order prohibiting the sale of assets.
 To protect yourself, you should discuss this decision with your Washington state divorce attorney before formally putting your house on the market.

-Determining if You Have a Legal Right to the Property
+Determining if You Have a Legal Right to the Property in Washington

 Before you think about selling your home while your divorce is pending, it's crucial that you understand your property rights.

-Community Property and Equitable Distribution
+Community Property and Equitable Distribution in Washington State

 In Washington state, the family home is generally considered community property and is subject to equitable distribution in a divorce.
 This means that the court will consider a variety of factors when determining how to divide the home and other marital assets between the parties, including: